-If students wish to use their own transportation or recreation equipment (including but not limited to bicycles, skateboards, scooters, etc.) on campus, they must also use the proper safety gear (including but not limited to a helmet, safety pads as applicable, etc.).
+If students wish to use their own transportation or recreation equipment (including but not limited to bicycles, skateboards, scooters, etc.) to travel to campus, they must also use the proper safety gear (including but not limited to a helmet, safety pads as applicable, etc.) while on campus, and this travel equipment may not be used additionally while on campus.